 I’ve tried every sport under the sun but never really stuck to any because I never really loved playing sports seriously.
 I was pretty good at hockey, but the team aspect was something that frustrated me.

 Barshim has always been pretty inspiring since I’ve been high jumping.
 Something about the way he jumps seems so effortless.
 I’ve never tried to emulate him or struggled with imposter syndrome but he’s always been the target.

-Are you training for any upcoming competitions and when is your next event?
+Are you currently training for any upcoming competitions?

 Follow Tom on: